tiptileanu/1st-Java-assignment---Avian-Flights/README.md

 	  -passport number
   - if customer/passenger is under 16 years old, parent's details will be required: full name and contact means telephone no and email
   - customer's/passenger's details will be stored in a hashmap
-  - search to cancel booking will be done by passport number OR uniquely booking number generated at the time of booking
+  - search to cancel booking will be done by passport number OR unique booking number generated at the time of booking